On SL(3,$\mathbb C$)-representations of the Whitehead link group: Decorated representations and the deformation variety

 The next step is to compute the kernel of $J$.
 As all entries are in the number field $\mathbb Q[i,\sqrt{3},\sqrt{5}]$, a computer algebra system such as Sage computes it exactly.
-As a result, the dimension of this kernel is $4$ (see Section 6 of the Sage notebook \cite{Notebook}).
+As a result, the dimension of this kernel is $4$ (see the Sage notebook \cite{Notebook}).
 We deduce that the dimension of the Zariski tangent space at the decoration of $[\rho_0]$ to the deformation variety is $4$.

 \begin{rem} To write the matrix $J$, we choose the same order on the variables $z_{ij}(\Delta_\nu)$ as SnapPy does.
-As the recise order it is not very enlightning, we omit this discussion here.
-A change of order on the variables amounts to a permutation of the columns of $J$, which does not affect its kernel. \end{rem}
+As the precise order it is not very enlightening, we omit this discussion here.
+A change of order on the variables amounts to a permutation of the columns of $J$, which does not affect the dimension of its kernel. \end{rem}

 Note that at $[\rho_0]$, the two subgroups generated by the pairs $(\rho_0(l_i),\rho_0(m_i))$ for $i=1,\, 2$ are regular unipotent: there is only one invariant flag for each one.
 As noted before, it implies that, locally the holonomy map between the deformation variety and the actual character variety is a finite ramified covering.
 This concludes the proof of Proposition \ref{pr:upper-bound}: the Zariski tangent space to the character variety at $[\rho_0]$ also has dimension $4$.